wanghaisheng/responsive-landing-page-starter/content/blog/en/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets.md

    	- Could I book a slot at 14:00 on 10/12/2021 for Joseph?
    	- I'd like to book a table on the 10/09/2020 at 16:00 for Amanda You will notice that as you type these sentences, some words will be outlined in a colorful highlight, make sure to double click the words and make sure they are using the correct entities `@sys.person`, `@sys.date` and `@sys.time`.
-9. Under Actions and Parameters tick `required` for `person`, `date` and `time`
+9. Under Actions and Parameters, tick `required` for `person`, `date` and `time`
-10. Add prompts for each one of the parameters, because in case they haven't said that specific piece of information during the conversation, they'll be prompted to add them
+10. Add prompts for each one of the parameters because in case they haven't said that specific piece of information during the conversation, they'll be prompted to add them

     ![Training phrases examples](/content/blog/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets/trainingphrases.png "Training phrases examples")

-11. In the response you can add the following: `Table booked for $person at $time on $date.
+11. In the response, you can add the following: `Table booked for $person at $time on $date.
 Thank you!`
 12. Toggle `Set this intent as end of conversation`, below responses
 13. Click Save